 Teeth are something you use every day.
 In fact, life would be infinitely more difficult if you didn’t have teeth.
 You use your teeth to eat your food, to talk, and to smile, which makes connections with others.
 They give the lower part of your face structure and shape.
 Teeth, in essence, are important in your life.

 Our Century Dental family offers the best dental treatments.
 We offer general dentistry, cosmetic dentistry, and restorative dentistry.
-We have three convenient locations — Eatontown, Jackson, and Pine Beach — to better serve you.
+We have two convenient locations — Eatontown and Jackson — to better serve you.
 In this blog post, we’ll discuss the parts of your tooth.
 Contact us today for all your dental care needs!

 THE PARTS OF YOUR TOOTH